huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 The inference parameters in this example might not work for all examples, so we recommend you to try different values for `num_inference_steps`, `guidance_scale`, `controlnet_conditioning_scale` and `cross_attention_kwargs` parameters and choose the best one.
 </Tip>

-### T2IAdapter with SDXL and LCM-LoRA
+### T2I-Adapter

-This example shows how to use the LCM-LoRA with the [Canny T2IAdapter](TencentARC/t2i-adapter-canny-sdxl-1.0) and SDXL.
+This example shows how to use the LCM-LoRA with the [Canny T2I-Adapter](TencentARC/t2i-adapter-canny-sdxl-1.0) and SDXL.

 Before running this example, you need to install the `controlnet_aux` package.